 3 Ways to Stop Knee Pain and Avoid Surgery

-On the contrary, stopping an activity or exercise all-together does not always lead to resolution of symptoms.
+- On the contrary, stopping an activity or exercise all-together does not always lead to resolution of symptoms.
 More importantly, this will not fix the problem.
-Correct exercises will reduce knee symptoms even when knee pain is at its worst.
-Bed rest should never be the solution.
+The correct exercises prescribed by a Doctor of Physical Therapy will reduce knee symptoms even when knee pain is at its worst.
+Stopping all activity should never be the answer.

-3. How to You Should Change Your Activity
+3. Change Your Activity to Avoid Knee Pain

 - Wear a knee brace.
 A simple elastic knee brace will go a long way.
 It will help remind you about proper positioning and provide pain and swelling relief without compromising muscle stability.

 - Reduce your emphasis on quadriceps strengthening and balance out your knees with hamstring and gluteus strengthening.
 Creating a force balance between your quadriceps and hamstrings will improve posture and positioning.
 Engaging your glutes during activity improves knee mechanics and reduces the forces on the knee.

 - During times of increased pain, shift exercise focus to non-weight bearing or partial weight bearing exercises.
 Remember that the right activity and exercise will reduce knee pain and improve knee flexibility and range of motion.

 - Finally, supervised exercise through a qualified athletic trainer or physical therapist will produce quicker results and direct you to the best exercises/activities for your specific needs.
 Utilizing qualified individuals will help guide you through your pain and let you exercise through injury.

 Look to Bodywise Physical Therapy & Wellness in Stratham, NH and Epping, NH for all your physical therapy needs.
 We have helped thousands with knee pain return to their normal lives again.